Ravi Coltrane

 Ravi Coltrane (born August 6, 1965) is an American jazz saxophonist.
-Co-owner of the record label RKM Music, he has produced pianist Luis Perdomo, guitarist David Gilmore, and trumpeter Ralph Alessi.
+Co-owner of the record label RKM Music, he has produced music for pianist Luis Perdomo, guitarist David Gilmore, and trumpeter Ralph Alessi.

-Biography
+Early life and education

 Ravi Coltrane is the son of saxophonist John Coltrane and jazz harpist Alice Coltrane.
-He is the second born of John and Alice Coltrane's three children; John Jr. and Oran.
+He is the second born of John and Alice Coltrane's three children; his siblings are John Jr. and Oran.
 Alice had a daughter Michelle prior to her union with John Coltrane.
-He is a cousin of experimental music producer Steven Ellison, aka Flying Lotus.
+He is a first cousin once removed of experimental music producer Steven Ellison, aka Flying Lotus.
 He was raised in Los Angeles, California, and was named after sitar player Ravi Shankar.
 Ravi Coltrane was less than two years old in 1967 when his father died.

 He is a 1983 graduate of El Camino Real High School in Woodland Hills, California.
 In 1986, he studied music, concentrating on saxophone at the California Institute of the Arts.
 He has worked often with Steve Coleman, a significant influence on Coltrane's musical conception.
 Coltrane has also played with Geri Allen, Kenny Barron, McCoy Tyner, Pharoah Sanders, Herbie Hancock, Carlos Santana, Stanley Clarke, Chick Corea, and Branford Marsalis.